Supplement FAQs: Most Asked Questions in Pakistan Answered

 Should I take supplements with food or on an empty stomach?

-It depends on the supplement type:
+It depends on the supplement.

-- Probiotics: Generally best 30 minutes before a meal or with a cool drink, not hot food.
+- Probiotics: generally best 30 minutes before a meal, or with a cool drink, not hot food.

 Can I take multiple supplements at the same time?

-These combinations actually work well together:
+These combinations work well together:

 What happens if I miss a dose?